Check In: Tokyo City Travel Guide

 100 Yen Shops

 100 Yen shops are Japan’s higher quality versions of the North American dollar store.
 You can find almost anything at these stores and they are the perfect place to get souvenirs (such as Japanese tableware and stationary), crafts supplies, and snacks!
-One of the most popular is Daiso, with the biggest 100 yen shop in Tokyo being the one near Harajuku Station.
+One of the most popular is Daiso, with the biggest 100 yen shop in Tokyo in the Ikebukero Tobu.
 I would advise you to stock up on drinks like Pocari Sweat and Calpis here, as they are the cheapest compared to other retailers.

 Department Stores: Tokyu Hands, Loft, & Muji